 - Chronic diarrhea

 The Magnesium taurate made by Cardiovascular Research is especially good in reducing high blood pressure.
-Cardiovascular research magnesium taurate 180 caps is a scientifically-designed amino acid mineral complex which ensures maximal bioavailability of the essential macromineral, magnesium.
+Cardiovascular research magnesium taurate 180 caps is a scientifically-designed amino acid mineral complex that insures the maximal bioavailability of the essential macromineral, magnesium.

 Magnesium taurate is also known to help with palpitations, irregular heartbeats, and chest pain.
 Taurine is an amino acid that has been shown to have beneficial actions in congestive heart failure, high blood pressure, ischemic heart disease, and cardiomyopathy.